Ngawang Namgyal

-Ngawang Namgyal (alternate spellings include Zhabdrung Ngawang Namgyel; 1594–1651), known colloquially as The Bearded Lama, was a Tibetan Buddhist Drukpa Kagyu school Rinpoche, and the unifier of Bhutan as a nation-state.
+Ngawang Namgyal (alternative spellings include Zhabdrung Ngawang Namgyel; 1594–1651), known colloquially as The Bearded Lama, was a Tibetan Buddhist Drukpa Kagyu school Rinpoche, and the unifier of Bhutan as a nation-state.
 He was later granted the honorific title Zhabdrung Rinpoche, approximately "at whose feet one submits".
 In addition to unifying the various warring fiefdoms for the first time in the 1630s, he also sought to create a distinct Bhutanese cultural identity separate from the Tibetan culture from which it was derived.

 Birth and enthronement at Ralung

 Zhabdrung Ngawang Namgyal was born at Ralung Monastery, Tibet, as the son of the Drukpa Kagyu lineage-holder Mipham Tenpa’i Nyima (1567–1619) and Sönam Pelgyi Butri, daughter of the local ruler of Kyishö in Tibet.
 Through his father’s line, Ngawang Namgyal was a direct descendant of Tsangpa Gyare (1161–1211), the founder of the Drukpa Lineage.

 During his youth, Ngawang Namgyal was enthroned as the eighteenth Drukpa or throne-holder (Gyalwang Drukpa) and hereditary prince of the traditional Drukpa seat at Ralung.
 He was also recognized as the reincarnation of the “Omniscient” Kunkhyen Pema Karpo (1527–1592).

 His recognition and enthronement at Ralung as the Drukpa incarnation were opposed by Lhatsewa Ngawang Zangpo, a prominent disciple of Pema Karpo, who supported a rival claimant—Gyalwang Pagsam Wangpo—an illegitimate son of the Chongje ruler, Ngawang Sönam Dragpa.
 Lhatsewa and the Chongje faction organized a parallel enthronement of Pagsam Wangpo as the reincarnation of Kunkhyen Pema Karpo and as Gyalwang Drukpa at Tashi Thongmen Monastery.

 The Chongje ruler subsequently gained the support of the King of Tsang, Karma Phuntsok Namgyal, one of the most powerful regional leaders in Tibet and a patron of the rival Karma Kagyu school.
 By 1612, the Tsang ruler had consolidated power over the regions of Ü and Tsang, strengthening the position of Pagsam Wangpo’s supporters.

 Despite these rival claims, Ngawang Namgyal continued to reside at Ralung as the legitimate hereditary Drukpa lineage-holder and abbot of the main seat of the Drukpa tradition, maintaining spiritual and administrative authority within the monastery.